Advisory Board and Team

 Associate Director, NYU Center for the Humanities

 Molly Rogers has worked extensively as an academic and research administrator in both the US and the UK.
-She is also a writer and historian with interests in the history and theory of photography.
+She is also a writer with interests in the history and theory of photography.
 Her book Delia’s Tears (Yale, 2010) explores the intersections of racial politics, early anthropology, and photography in nineteenth-century America.
-She is co-editor of the award winning collection To Make Their Way in the World: The Enduring Legacy of the Zealy Daguerreotypes (Peabody Museum Press / Aperture, 2020), for which she also wrote the introduction.
-Molly is currently writing a memoir told through the history and theory of photography, the first chapter of which was named a Notable Essay of 2021 in The Best American Essays 2022.
+She received her doctorate in history from the University of Warwick in 2010.
+Molly is co-editor of the award winning collection To Make Their Way in the World (Peabody Museum Press / Aperture, 2020), for which she also wrote the introduction.
+Molly is currently working on a Cold War memoir told through the history and theory of photography, the first chapter of which was named a Notable Essay of 2021 in The Best American Essays 2022.